-The town developed the Pedestrian Safety Program (pdf), with the goal of addressing safety issues and establishing where and what type of pedestrian crossings are needed throughout town.
-Through the program, the town identified over 170 candidate locations.
+The Town developed the Pedestrian Safety Program (pdf), with the goal of addressing safety issues and establishing where and what type of pedestrian crossings are needed throughout town.
+Through the program, the Town identified over 170 candidate locations.

 Pedestrian signals